 Tango Etiquette: Eye Contact, Talking, Clique and Hierarchy

 As a hint, some women move closer to where the man of their desire will notice them, which is not a bad idea in a crowded milonga where people sitting far apart may not see each other.
 But changing seats alone is not enough.
-You may sit near a man and still not be invited if you turn a blind eye to him and concentrate on talking with someone.
+You may sit near a man and still not be invited if you concentrate on talking and ignore the man.
 Talking prevents the talker from being invited.
 A gentleman does not interrupt a woman when she is talking.
 You'll lose your critical moment when the tanda starts if you are talking.
 Even if you sit just one table away from the man, you still need to let him know you want to dance with him by making eye contact with him.
-If you only focus on talking and don't care about him at all, how could he know that you are waiting for him?
+If you only focus on talking and don't give a damn about him, how could he know that you are waiting for him?
 That is why in the milongas of Buenos Aires women do not talk.
 They try to make eye contact with men.

 Speaking of clique there is a related issue.
-Because dancers at different levels focus on different things, they may not enjoy dancing with each other.
-As a result there is a hierarchy in the milonga.
+Because dancers of different levels focus on different things, they may not enjoy dancing with each other.
+As a result there is a hierarchy in milongas.
 At the bottom are students learning steps, who usually partner with their fellow beginners.
 In the middle, those infatuated with the look tend to partner with those fond of fancy movements, and those still obsessed with themselves focus on individual performance.
-Mature dancers who have passed those stages, on the other hand, like to partner with people good at embrace, musicality and dancing for the partner.
-(See The Four Stages of the Tango Journey.)
+Mature dancers who have passed those stages, on the other hand, prefer to partner with people with good embrace, musicality and ability to dance for the partner (see The Four Stages of the Tango Journey).
 One should separate such division of level from clique.
-The former is indiscriminate, inclusive and encouraging, serving a positive function in the milonga by promoting humility, encouraging growth and rewarding achievements.
-The latter is discriminate, exclusive and discouraging, infringing equal opportunity and causing segregation.
-Women at the lower levels should not feel disheartened at the hierarchy, because it allows them to mingle with dancers of similar levels and still does not prevent them from dancing with more advanced dancers, if they are not too proud or shy to make eye contact with them.
-Women must be aware that making eye contact with men is critical in the partner selection process.
-(See Women's Role in Cabeceo.)
+The former is indiscriminate, inclusive and promising, serving a positive function in the milonga by promoting humility, encouraging growth and rewarding achievements.
+The latter is discriminate, exclusive and demotivating, causing segregation and infringing equal opportunity.
+Women at the lower levels should not feel disheartened at the hierarchy, because it allows them to mingle with dancers of similar levels and still does not prevent them from dancing with more advanced dancers - if they are not too proud or too shy to make eye contact with them.
+Women must be aware that making eye contact with men is critical in the partner matching process (see Women's Role in Cabeceo).
 Your eyes are the key to dancing with the man of your choice.
-Use them wisely and you can dance all the way to the top.
-(See How to Get More Invitations in the Milonga.)
+Use them wisely and you can dance all the way to the top (see How to Get More Invitations in the Milonga).

 March 7, 2013